 Intra-uterine insemination (IUI)

-IUI is recommended for patients who suffer from:
+IUI is recommended for patients who experience:

 - Unexplained infertility, usually of more than 3 years duration